top of page

 d) Openings

-• Install lintels (precast or cast-in-situ) above doors and windows.
+Install lintels (precast or cast-in-situ) above doors and windows.
+This step is crucial for ensuring structural integrity.

 e) Finishing